 However, there are some features your board should have in order to get an optimal experience with your foil:

 If your board is an old one, it isn’t guaranteed that your fin box will be able to handle the pressure or stress on the board generated by the foil or not.
-To be sure not to destroy the board or lose your foil in the sea, you should replace your fin box.
+To be sure not to destroy the board or lose your foil in the sea, you should replace your fin box into a reinforced tuttle box.

 To find out how to reinforce the fin box of a regular windsurf board, we have discussed with Andrea Pagan of “SeatexBoard Repair”.
 He is a specialist in repairing damaged boards.